mykhaliev/agent-benchmark/README.md

 ```

 #### tool_call_count
-Validate the exact number of tool calls:
+Validate the exact number of tool calls.
+The tool name is optional; if it is not specified, the number of all tool calls will be verified:

 ```yaml
 assertions: